Edge Guide

 event.client

 That transport/runtime capability determines how much of the LinkedQL contract can be projected across the boundary.
-See the next section.
+This is what is covered below.

 Host Runtime Event Shape